thwgithub/GAN-Integration-GP-SN/README.md

 # GAN-Integration-GP-SN
-Improved Performance of GANs via Integrating Gradient Penalty with Spectral Normalization, GAN-Integration-GP-SN is main program, plot program is pickf, FID.py uses to compute FID score, SN_diy.py is the spetral normalizatio.
+Main codes for paper "Improved Performance of GANs via Integrating Gradient Penalty with Spectral Normalization", GAN-Integration-GP-SN is main program, plot program is pickf, FID.py uses to compute FID score, SN_diy.py is the spetral normalizatio.